 The Sakya tradition, in fact, equates the terms spiritual mentor, tantric master, and root guru.
 Such mentors serve as the roots of our paths because of the refuge, liberation, bodhisattva, and tantric vows we take in their presence during highest tantra empowerments, and because of the experiences and flash insights we gain during the procedures through their inspiration.

 The Nyingma and Kagyu traditions distinguish two types of tantric practitioners: those who progress through graded stages and those for whom everything happens at once.
-Kedrub Norzang-gyatso, tutor of the Second Dalai Lama, explained the distinction in A Lamp for Clarifying Mahamudra to Establish the Single Intention of the Kagyu and Gelug Traditions.
+Kedrub Norzang Gyatso, tutor of the Second Dalai Lama, explained the distinction in A Lamp for Clarifying Mahamudra to Establish the Single Intention of the Kagyu and Gelug Traditions.
 The former follow graded steps throughout their spiritual paths, whereas the latter travel the final steps all at once as the result of enormous networks of potential built up by graded practice in previous lives.
-Although the Nyingma and Kagyu texts explain the path to enlightenment mostly from the viewpoint of those for whom everything happens at once, these types of disciple are extremely rare.
+Although the Nyingma and Kagyu texts explain the path to enlightenment mostly from the viewpoint of those for whom everything happens at once, these types of disciples are extremely rare.
 The overwhelming majority of practitioners progress through stages.

 Often when Westerners approach Tibetan Buddhism, they read some literature and, because they have not received deep explanations, confusedly identify themselves as practitioners for whom everything happens at once.
 Believing that they do not need to progress through stages even during the earlier phases of the path, they think they must immediately jump into the deepest, most advanced form of relationship with a spiritual teacher.
 Not understanding the qualifications, intent, and profound dynamics of such relationships, their naivety and lack of awareness bring them much confusion and pain.